cs396-web-dev/spring2021/pages/_assignments/lab06.md

 {:#step1}
 ### Part 1: Login Endpoint (Authentication)
-In your `src/routes.js` write some logic in the `/login` endpoint for the `POST` method that handles the following scenario:
+In your `src/routes.js` write some logic for the `POST` method of the  `/login` endpoint that handles the following scenario:
 * The user tries to log into the system with a username and password by posting this data to the `/login` endpoint.
 * Your route queries the database for the matching user.
 * Success case: if the user has sent valid credentials: